rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 ??? example "Linux"

     - Install `python3` and `python3-pip` from your distribution's package repository
-    - Install `python-rtmidi` from a terminal:
+    - Install `python-rtmidi` from a terminal by executing this command
     ```bash
     python3 -m pip install python-rtmidi --upgrade
     ```